motdotla/ansible-angrycorner/README.md

 # angrycorner-ansible

-Run angrycorner on your service of choice w/ RAGE.
+Run angrycorner on your service of choice - WITH RAGE.
 Designed for Ubuntu 12.04 x64.

 ## Installation